matteopicciolini/JTracer/README.md

    a .txt file using some simple rules, and generate your photorealistic image without touching the source code.
 4. `sum` mode.
 This technique allows to "combine" multiple images of the same scene generated with different seeds, in order to reduce the noise present in the image.
 It is typically used after generating many images in parallel.

 All of these modes include the `-h` option which displays specifications for each one.

+The `demo` and `render` modes are the modes that actually allow for the creation of a photorealistic image.
+Therefore, it is important to focus on the fundamental parameter `--algorithm`, which is accepted by both modes.
+This parameter specifies the algorithm to use for rendering the image, and you can choose from the following options:
+1. `onOff`: simply estimates if a ray hits the point;
+2. `flat`: a bit more advanced than the previous, estimates the surface color;
+3. `pathTracer`: the "real" ray tracer, uses the ray tracing equation.

 Below is a summary of the specifications and usage for each mode.

 #### `convert` mode